How can I make an overpayment online?

 What happens when I make an overpayment?

-When you pay extra how it’s applied to your account will depend on the type of mortgage you have and how you pay it.
+When you pay extra, how it’s applied to your account depends on the type of mortgage you have and how you make the payment.

-- If you have a repayment mortgage, choose to:
+- If you have a repayment mortgage, you can choose to:

 - Pay less each month, or

-- Your payment will be spread across your accounts if you have more than one, so you’re put in the best financial position
+- If your mortgage is made up of more than one account, your payment will be spread across them.
+This is so you’re put in the best financial position

 Is there anything else I need to know?

-- You need to make a single payment of £500 or more for it to come off what you owe us.
+- You need to make a single payment of £500 or more for it to come off what you owe.

-- If you pay less, your funds will wait in your account until the total balance adds up to £500.
-For example, if you pay an extra £100 each month, your payment will go down after five months.
+- For example, if you pay an extra £100 each month, your payment will go down after five months.
 Until then, you’ll pay less interest, but your monthly payment will stay the same.

-- Your new payment or term will start the month after your overpayment is applied to your account.
-So if your overpayment is applied in June, the change will start in July.
+- Your new payment or mortgage term will start the month after your overpayment is applied to your account, not the date you pay it.

 You can find out more on our ways to pay page.